zoeyzyhu/pydisort/doc/README_devops.md

           name: sdist
 ```

-and build the wheels using `cibuildwheel`:
+and building the wheels using `cibuildwheel`:

 ```
       - name: Set up QEMU